-Grasstops vs. Grassroots Advocacy: Public Affairs Tactics
+Grasstops vs. Grassroots Advocacy: What's the Difference?

 What is grasstops advocacy?

 For example, you may choose to reach out to the officeholder's donors, friends, church members, alumni networks or leaders within their political party.
-Tactics for this include in-person meetings, patch-through calls and letter writing.
+Some effective tactics for grasstops advocacy include in-person meetings, patch-through calls and letter writing.

 What is grassroots advocacy?

-Grassroots advocacy is when you reach out to constituents in legislative districts or congressional districts and have them connect with their legislator or member of Congress on an issue they care about.
+Grassroots advocacy is when you reach out to constituents in select legislative districts or congressional districts and have them connect with their legislator or member of Congress on an issue you both care about.
+You communicate with the people who are most affected by the policy, who in turn reach out to a lawmaker and tell them the change they want to see.
+Grassroots advocacy is a bottom-up strategy that focuses on lifting up the voice of local communities.
+It lets you put pressure on those power and leverage the collective voice to bring about change.
 No one is paid for their action, but resources are often spent reaching out to these constituents.

 What does it mean to be involved in grassroots advocacy and activism?